MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sap/create-the-sap-system-connection-uri.md

 - D: A destination-based connection in which the connection URI specifies a destination in the saprfc.ini file that contains the connection parameters for SAP.

-  > [!NOTE]
-  > Connection Type B only applies to send ports.
-When configuring a receive location, choose Connection Type A or D.

   The following table describes how these connections are specified in the SAP connection URI.